Ngā Mahere, whakaaetanga me ngā rīpoata mō Hibiscus and Bays

 Hibiscus and Bays Local Board Centre Plans

-The Hibiscus and Bays Local Board has adopted centre plans which outline the priorities for future growth and development of the area’s four town centres in Browns Bay, Ōrewa, Silverdale and Whangaparāoa.
+The Hibiscus and Bays Local Board has adopted centre plans that outline the priorities for future growth and development of the area’s four town centres in Browns Bay, Ōrewa, Silverdale and Whangaparāoa.

 Each plan sets out: